lzhengchun/lzhengchun.github.io/experience.md

 2. I cooperated with the company directly to design a temperature control and management system for machine tool's cooling oil.
 This embedded system was based on a 8051 MCU, system hardware includes sensors, user function keys, and display; software includes user operation response, sensor data processing and control logic.

+---
 ## Muchuan, Leshan, Sichuan, China
 I grew up in this small, peaceful and beautiful village.
 It's in the south-west part of China, and you can find its location on the Google [map](https://goo.gl/maps/fqLh5LQxBYM2).
 My hometown is famous for Bamboo Sea.
 The forest coverage rate is as high as 77%, it is known as "natural oxygen bar".

+---
+## Crazy proverbs
+Theory is when you know everything but nothing works.
+Practice is when everything works but no one knows why.
+In our lab, theory and practice are combined: _nothing works and no one knows why_.